Do Androids Dream of Electric Sheep?: Critical reception

 In a departure from the tendency among most critics to examine the novel in relation to Dick's other texts, Klaus Benesch examined Do Androids Dream of Electric Sheep? primarily in connection with Jacques Lacan's essay on the mirror stage.
 There, Lacan claims that the formation and reassurance of the self depends on the construction of an Other through imagery, beginning with a double as seen in the mirror.
 The androids, Benesch argues, perform a doubling function similar to the mirror image of the self, but they do this on a social, not individual, scale.
 Therefore, human anxiety about androids expresses uncertainty about human identity and society.
 Benesch draws on Kathleen Woodward's emphasis on the body to illustrate the shape of human anxiety about an android Other.
 Woodward asserts that the debate over distinctions between human and machine usually fails to acknowledge the presence of the body.
 "If machines are invariably contrived as technological prostheses that are designed to amplify the physical faculties of the body, they are also built, according to this logic, to outdo, to surpass the human in the sphere of physicality altogether".

-Sherryl Vint emphasizes the importance of animals for the novel’s exploration of the alienation of humans from their authentic being.
-In wrestling with his role as a bounty hunter who is supposedly defending society from those who lack empathy, Deckard comes to realize the artificiality of the distinctions that have been used in Western culture to exclude animals and "animalized" humans from ethical consideration.
+Sherryl Vint emphasizes the importance of animals for the novel's exploration of the alienation of humans from their authentic being.
+In wrestling with his role as a bounty hunter who is supposedly defending society from those who lack empathy, Deckard comes to realize the artificiality of the distinctions that have been used in American culture to exclude animals and "animalized" humans from ethical consideration.
 "The central role of animals in Do Androids Dream of Electric Sheep? and the issues of species being that they raise show the need to struggle for a different way of being in the world.
 This way resists commodification in our relations with one another and with nature to produce a better future, one in which humans might be fully human once again by repairing our social relations with animals and nature."